asarmadi/Differential_Drive_Mobile_Robot/README.md

 ## Simulation
 The parameters for the simulation are derived form the [Dynamics modeling and sliding mode control of tractor-trailer wheeled mobile robots subject to wheels slip](https://www.sciencedirect.com/science/article/pii/S0094114X18319062)

+## Control
+The follwing controllers are implemented:

+[-] Carrot-chasing